Precision calculation of isospin-symmetry-breaking corrections to T=1/2 mirror decays using multi-reference charge-dependent density functional theory: Methods

-Recently, we constructed the single-reference charge-dependent DFT (SR-CDDFT) that includes, apart of the Coulomb and isoscalar Skyrme interactions, the leading-order (LO) zero-range and next-to-leading order (NLO) gradient interactions of class~II, which introduces charge-independence breaking (CIB) and class~III describing charge-symmetry-breaking (CSB) effects in the Henley and Miller classification~\cite{(Hen79),(Mil95)}.
-We have subsequently demonstrated that the SR-CDDFT allows for very accurate treatment of MDEs and TDEs in a very broad range of masses~\cite{(Bac18)} and showed that the description can be further improved by adding NLO terms ~\cite{(Bac19)}.
-In Ref.~\cite{(Bac19)} we have also provided the arguments that the newly introduced ISB terms model strong-force-related effects of CIB and CSB rather than the beyond-mean-field electromagnetic corrections.
+Recently, we constructed a single-reference charge-dependent DFT (SR-CDDFT) that includes, apart of the Coulomb and isoscalar Skyrme interactions, the leading-order (LO) zero-range and next-to-leading-order (NLO) gradient interactions of class~II, which introduces charge-independence breaking (CIB) and class~III describing charge-symmetry-breaking (CSB) effects in the Henley and Miller classification~\cite{(Hen79),(Mil95)}.
+We subsequently demonstrated that the SR-CDDFT allows for very accurate treatment of MDEs and TDEs in a very broad range of masses already in LO~\cite{(Bac18)} and showed that the description can be further improved by adding NLO terms ~\cite{(Bac19)}.
+In Ref.~\cite{(Bac19)} we also provide arguments that the newly introduced ISB terms model strong-force-related effects of CIB and CSB rather than the beyond-mean-field electromagnetic corrections.

 The aim of this work is to extend the SR-CDDFT to MR-CDDFT and perform a systematic study of the isospin impurities and ISB corrections to the beta decays in $T=1/2$ mirrors.
 In this case the ISB effects due to class~II or class~IV forces are negligible~\cite{(Car15),(Bac18),(Bac19)}.
-Therefore, non-Coulombic ISB force can be approximated by the isovector effective interaction up to NLO in the effective theory expansion:
+Therefore, the non-Coulombic ISB force can be approximated by the isovector effective interaction up to NLO in the effective theory expansion:

 where $\bm{k} = \frac{1}{2i}\left(\bm{\nabla}_i-\bm{\nabla}_j\right)$ ($\bm{k}' = -\frac{1}{2i}\left(\bm{\nabla}_i-\bm{\nabla}_j\right)$) are relative momentum operators acting to the right (left), respectively.